goss-org/goss/docs/gossfile.md

 `stdout` and `stderr` can be a string or [pattern](#patterns)

+!!! warning "An empty list asserts nothing"

+    A list of patterns is a list of conditions that must all be satisfied.
+An empty list is therefore zero conditions, and always passes:

+    ```yaml
+    stderr: []   # asserts nothing; passes even when stderr has output
+    stderr: ""   # asserts stderr is empty
+    ```

+    This is why `goss add` writes `stderr: ""` rather than `stderr: []` when a command produced no error output.
+Use `[]` only where you deliberately want no assertion at all.

 The `exec` attribute is the command to run; this defaults to the name of the hash for backwards compatibility